 Ever wanted a work/study desk that exactly fits your space and needs?
-Then design and build your own!
+You don’t have to spend money on one.
+You can design and build your own!
 Why not make it a concrete top, too, so that it’s a heavy-duty desk?
 It’s not a very hard DIY project… :)

 This DIY project will guide you with how to make a polished concrete top embedded with crushed glass ornaments.